tsunami416604/azure-docs.hu-hu/articles/service-fabric/service-fabric-backuprestoreservice-quickstart-azurecluster.md

 ---
-title: Rendszeres biztonsági mentés és visszaállítás az Azure Service Fabric
+title: Periodic backup and restore in Azure Service Fabric
-description: Az alkalmazásadatok rendszeres biztonsági mentésének engedélyezéséhez használja Service Fabric rendszeres biztonsági mentési és visszaállítási funkcióját.
+description: Use Service Fabric's periodic backup and restore feature for enabling periodic data backup of your application data.
 services: service-fabric
 documentationcenter: .net
 author: hrushib